Club: Real Betis Balompié | Opening: 1929 | Capacity: 60,721 seats

 History and description

 Estadio Benito Villamarín was built in 1929 for the Ibero-American Exposition that was held in Seville that year.
-The first football played at the stadium was an international between Spain an Portugal on the 17th of Match 1929.
+The first football played at the stadium was an international between Spain an Portugal on 17 March 1929.

 Soon after, Betis started playing occasional home matches at the stadium, though Campo del Patronato remained their regular home until 1936.